MaskdDev/MaskdDev-Docs/docs/writerstats/changelog/index.md

 ## Version 2.7.0

+- Created the Early Access category of commands for early access to features!
 - Added /choose to allow you to pick between two options.
 (Early Access)
 - Added /flip and /roll to flip a coin and roll a dice.
 (Early Access)
 - Added /define to fetch the definition for any English word.
 (Early Access)
 - Added /generate to help you generate names for your next project!
 (Early Access)
+- Modified the help select placeholder to provide more information.

 ### Added